Yarragon

 Yarragon is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Yarragon, as per the census conducted on 9 August 2016, showed a lower level of cultural diversity with 87.3% of its residents born in Australia, 92.9% being Australian citizens, and 96.9% speaking English at home.
-Christianity was the predominant religion in Yarragon, accounting for 44.9% of the population.
-Notably, Judaism was not represented in Yarragon's population, unlike in the rest of Victoria where it constituted 0.1%.
+Yarragon has a cultural diversity level below average, with 87.3% of its population born in Australia, 92.9% being citizens, and 96.9% speaking English only at home.
+Christianity is the predominant religion in Yarragon, comprising 44.9% of the population.
+Notably, Judaism is not represented in Yarragon's population, compared to a 0.1% regional average.

 Frequently Asked Questions - Diversity